-Despite the huge size of the sensor, it has a streamlined design that allows it to fit easily into a pocket or bag and does not have an excessive number of protrusions that add to its size.
+Despite the massive size of the sensor, it has a streamlined design that allows it to fit easily into a pocket or bag and does not have excessive protrusions that add to its size.
 Comparatively, it is around the same size as the Panasonic LF1 or the Olympus XZ-10, but both cameras have far smaller sensors.

-The camera has a more streamlined design, thanks partly to the aluminum chassis.
-Even though there isn’t a grip on the front of the camera, it still has a solid feel in your hand, and there’s a little grip on the back of the camera where you can rest your thumb.
+The camera is more streamlined, thanks partly to the aluminum chassis.
+Even though there isn’t a grip on the front of the camera, it still has a solid feel in your hand, and there’s a little grip on the back where you can rest your thumb.

 Similar to the lens found on the original Sony RX100, the one found in the Sony RX100 Mark II has a 3.6x optical zoom and, when fully extended, has a solid feel.
-It is controlled by the conventional switch located around the shutter release.
-You may zoom in and out easily, and after you’ve reached your desired focal length, the lens will automatically retract until you’re ready to use it again.
+In addition, it is controlled by the conventional switch located around the shutter release.
+As a result, you may zoom in and out quickly, and after you’ve reached your desired focal length, the lens will automatically retract until you’re ready to use it again.

 Sony RX100 II Performance

 Because the performance of the Sony RX100 from the previous year left us quite satisfied, we were enthusiastic about putting the new Sony RX100 Mark II through its paces when we learned about the new features that would be included in the camera.